 I photographed some Georgian women in Athens, at their homes, on their days off, as they hang-out or celebrate.
-Finally, I got more and more familiar with their lifestyle, their ways of surviving and their practices of mutual support and empowerment in their new home country.
+Finally, I got more and more familiar with their lifestyle, and their practices of mutual support and empowerment in their new home country.

 The aim of this project is to challenge stereotypes and racial prejudices against Georgian women.
 Documenting a part of their lives is a small contribution to that cause.

 Little Georgia is about an invisible migrant woman’s world.

 It is very common for Georgian women who work as live-in domestic workers to share an apartment and stay there on their days off.
 That home is like no other.
 Usually, for six days it is totally empty and quiet, without someone living in.
 It gets alive only on Sundays.
 It is a weekly meeting point, a place of their own to stay and relax.
 It is a Sunday home.